Proud Canadian Company

 Where $100,000 Is Worth More and Less Across Canada

 The table below ranks 25 Canadian cities based on the income left each year after taxes and living expenses are deducted from a $100,000 salary.
 The numbers are based on the provincial tax rates and the average cost of living for a single renter.
-While specific rankings are not provided for all cities, the table shows how earning$100,000k can feel like a lot or a little solely based on location. not provided for all cities, the table shows how earning $100k can feel like a lot or a little solely based on location.
+While specific rankings are not provided for all cities, the table shows how earning $100,000 can feel like a lot or a little, depending on location.

 Rank City Discretionary Income